ASchneidman/odml_labs/lab2/lab2-benchmarking.md

 ----
 1. Which models and/or model variants will your group be benchmarking?
 Please be specific.

-We will be using the following audio embedding models: Mockingjay, Tera, HuBERT, wav2vec 2.0, Log Mel
+We will be using the following audio embedding models: HuBERT, wav2vec 2.0, Log Mel

 This link gave a pretty comprehensive breakdown of the different audio embedding models that are available and how they differ: https://github.com/s3prl/s3prl

 Masked Reconstruction
 Masked Prediction